-Nicknamed "The Last Cutting Board You'll Ever Need" by Cooks Illustrated, this stunning rectangular edge grain chopping block is known for its durability and longevity.
-Teaks resistance to moisture and abundant natural oils make it an ideal wood for cullinatry applications.
+Nicknamed "The Last Cutting Board You'll Ever Need" by Cooks Illustrated, these stunning rectangular edge grain cutting & serving boards are known for their durability and longevity.
+Teak's resistance to moisture and abundant natural oils make it an ideal wood for cullinatry applications.
 This wood cutting board is not only spacious enough for large family parties, but the added hand grips make this large carving board easy to move, and even easier to clean.
 Proteak’s wood carving boards are made with organically grown teak grown sustainable plantations.

 Why Choose Teak Cutting Boards?

 What matters most when it comes time to choose a new cutting board?
 Looks?
 Durability?
 Functionality?

 All of these factors are important, of course, and each material offers its own set of benefits and advantages.
 Only one material, however, is legendary for excelling in each of these aspects: Teak.

 Sure, boatbuilders and furniture makers are well acquainted with this beautiful hardwood, but far too few home cooks are aware of the benefits of teak in the kitchen.
 Until recently, teak wood cutting boards were used most often by superstar chefs on TV.
 However, the rise of renewable plantation teak has provided a cost-effective and conflict-free source of teak for serious chefs and serious kitchen design fanatics.

 Teak is an ideal material for cutting boards for the same reasons its prized by boat builders and outdoor furniture makers — it’s extremely stable, beautiful and long-lasting.
 Unlike more rigid materials like bamboo, teak is hard enough to stand up to knife blades and yet soft enough to keep those blades sharp, one of the reasons it’s a favorite among professional chefs.